|

 Dhondenling Van Thiel Hospital in the Kollegal settlement, where he was

 stationed for a time.
-A number of hard-working support groups have helped fund the
+A number of hard-working support groups (including FOTSI) have helped fund the

 |